 - ECG Campaign implemented: 19-member Trail Council formed and meets for first time in November.
 Section “benchmarks” and state “Blueprints for Action” begun

-- Annual Meeting held in New Haven, CT
+- Annual members meeting held in New Haven, CT.

 - Cooper River Bridge opens with 12-ft. wide bike/ped path